rock-simulation/configmaps/README.md

 In the restructured branch the internal representation is refactored.
 Instead of using the map/vector/map/vector principle we now have a map of ConfigItems and a ConfigItem is of type map, vector, or atom.
 The api is mainly kept the same.
-Main difference is that the children property is removed and there users have to adapt their code.
+Main difference is that the children property is removed.
 The master api is also adapted to allow code that compiles against the restructured and the "old" master branch.
-Changes that are needed to compile againt both branches are listed below:
+Changes that are needed to compile against both branches are listed below:

 Remove use of the children property: